Anik16298/Evaly_manual_testing/README.md

 # **Evaly (https://evaly.com.bd/) Test Cases**
 ## **Project Overview:**

-Evaly (https://evaly.com.bd/) is a leading Bangladeshi e-commerce platform  provides a wide range of food, grocery, electronics, clothing, and other similar products, enabling customers to access all products on one platform.
+Evaly (https://evaly.com.bd/) is a leading Bangladeshi e-commerce platform  provides a wide range of food, grocery, electronics, clothing, and other similar products, enabling customers to access all products on one platform and quickest home delivery system.

 ## **Testing Tools:**